Former Broncos, Syracuse RB Floyd Little dies

 The Pro Football Hall of Fame said he died Friday night.
 No cause was given.

-A native of New Haven, Connecticut, he was the sixth overall pick in the 1967 AFL-NFL draft.
-He played nine seasons in Denver, where he earned the nickname "The Franchise" because his signing was credited with keeping the team from relocating and helped persuade voters to approve funds for the old, iconic Mile High Stadium, which has since been replaced by Empower Field at Mile High.
+A native of New Haven, he was the sixth overall pick in the 1967 AFL-NFL draft.
+He played nine seasons in Denver, where he earned the nickname "The Franchise" because his signing was credited with keeping the team from relocating and helped persuade voters to approve funds for the old, iconic Mile High Stadium.

 Little was elected to the College Football Hall of Fame in 1983 and the Pro Football Hall of Fame in 2010.
-A five-time Pro Bowler, Little led the NFL in rushing in 1971 with 1,133 yards and in touchdown runs in 1973 with 12.
+A five-time Pro Bowler and one-time All-Pro, Little led the NFL in rushing in 1971 with 1,133 yards and in touchdown runs in 1973 with 12.
 He also was one of the league’s best kick returners, leading the AFL in punt returns as a rookie in 1967.

 During his nine-year pro career, Little rushed for 6,323 yards and 43 touchdowns and caught 215 passes for 2,418 yards and nine TDs.
 He had the most all-purpose yards in pro football and ranked second only to O.J.
-Simpson in yards rushing over his career.
+Simpson in yards rushing during the span of his career.

 After a three-decade wait, Little made it into Canton in 2010.
 He told the AP when he was nominated by the hall’s senior committee that he had given up hope of ever making it into the Hall of Fame.